WomensCodingCircle/pixybattle/README.md

 $ ./install.sh
 ```

-## Customizing Keyboard layout
+#### Customize Keyboard layout

 By default, the Raspberry Pi is configured with a UK keyboard.
-To change to a US keyboard configuration, run the configuration command:
+The install script above sets the layout to US.
+To change the keyboard configuration, run the configuration command:
 ```
-sudo dpkg-reconfigure keyboard-configuration
+$ sudo dpkg-reconfigure keyboard-configuration
 ```

-AFter saving, you must reboot to enable the new settings.

-## Enabling SSH
+## Using SSH
 We recommend enabling SSH, so that you can connect to the Pi remotely:
 1. Enter `sudo raspi-config` in a terminal window
 2. Select **Interfacing Options**